All About How You Can Protect Your Business from a Zero-Day Attack

 Detection and Patching – After hackers release the exploit, either the public detects identity or data theft, or the developer uncovers and creates a patch.

 Examples of Zero-Day Attacks

-The time span between a security gap’s discovery and its mitigation is known as a window of vulnerability.
-This is when a zero day attack can take place.
-I have comprised five examples below to better illustrate this type of incident, so let’s have a look at each one.
+The period between a security gap’s discovery and its mitigation is known as a window of vulnerability.
+This is when a zero-day attack can take place.
+I have included some examples below to better illustrate this type of incident, so let’s have a look at each one.

-On July 2nd, 2021, the REvil ransomware operation launched a massive attack by exploiting a zero-day vulnerability in Kaseya VSA remote management application and encrypting about 60 managed service providers and an estimated 1,500 businesses.
-After the attack, the threat actors asked $70 million in order to provide a universal decryptor.
+On July 2nd, 2021, the REvil ransomware operation launched a massive attack by exploiting a zero-day vulnerability in the Kaseya VSA remote management application and encrypting about 60 managed service providers and an estimated 1,500 businesses.
+After the attack, the threat actors asked for $70 million to provide a universal decryptor.

 The FBI briefly described the incident as a “supply chain ransomware attack leveraging a vulnerability in Kaseya VSA software against multiple MSPs and their customers.”

 In June 2021, LinkedIn reported that it had been hit by a zero-day attack that affected 700 million users (over 90% of LinkedIn’s user base).
 Hacker “GOD User TomLiner” advertised the data of LinkedIn users for sale with samples that the information is real and up to date as of June 2021.

 It’s still uncertain what the origin of the data is but the scraping of public profiles might be the starting point.
 That was the generator behind the collection of 500 million LinkedIn records that were advertised for sale in April 2021.

 Back in 2019, detailed information about 540 million Facebook users was left publicly viewable for months after a zero-day exploit.
 Facebook confirmed at the time that the data had been scraped due to a vulnerability that the company later patched.